Get to Know Lake Superior State University

 LSSU Aquatic Research Laboratory

 Lake Superior State University’s Aquatic Research Laboratory (ARL) is an off-campus research and educational facility situated on the St. Marys River in the Upper Peninsula of Michigan.
 The ARL was established in 1977 when Lake Superior State University (LSSU) began a cooperative venture with Edison Sault Electric Company (ESE) to establish an off-campus research laboratory in the quarter-mile long hydroelectric plant located on the St. Marys River in Sault Ste.
 Marie, Michigan.
 Two main environmental concerns were to be addressed: sustainability of local fish populations and water quality of the St. Marys River.
-Initially, research conducted at the ARL was focused on developing aquaculture techniques for economically important Great Lakes fishes (e.g., whitefish) and monitoring water quality in the St. Marys River.
+Initially, research conducted at the ARL was focused on developing aquaculture techniques for economically important Great Lakes fishes (e.g. whitefish) and monitoring water quality in the St. Marys River.
 Initial funding was provided by ESE and LSSU.
 In 1984, the ARL began a partnership with the Michigan Department of Natural Resources (MIDNR) Fisheries Division to produce Atlantic salmon for release into the St. Marys River in an attempt to create a highly sought after sport fishery.
 The ARL has reared and stocked an average of 40,000 yearlings annually, and has made great strides in bringing a premier salmon fishery to the upper Great Lakes.
 More recently, the ARL began rearing coaster brook trout in hopes of aiding future efforts to restore coaster populations in tributaries of the Great Lakes.

 The ARL’s nearly 30 years of achievements justify the need for continued support from the LSSU community to ensure its future.
 Cloverland Electric has donated a building on the west end of the hydroelectric plant to the University.
 The future location of the ARL is substantially larger (16,000 sq. ft. versus 3,500 sq. ft.) and possesses a much improved infrastructure compared to the current facility.
+When completed, the future site of the ARL will allow for more extensive tours and educational ventures in the facility.